 English 11 surveys American literary themes, emphasizing major writers and their works in relation to historical periods and common motifs.
-The literary styles and genres of the major literary movements will be studied.
+The literary styles and genres of the major literarv movements will be studied.
 Readings will be derived from a variety of sources, including required novels and plays.
-Several literary selections will emphasize cultural diversity.
-Students will analyze literature through discussion and writing.
-A variety of learning techniques and student-centered activities involving oral communication, critical thinking, peer editing, collaboration, prewriting, drafting and revision will be used.
+Several literary selections will emphasize diversity.
+Students cultural will literature through analyze discussion and writing.
+A variety of techniques learning and student-centered activities involving oral communication, critical thinking, collaboration. peer editing. prewriting, drafting and revision will be used.
 Reading and writing will be treated as interrelated processes in the study of the American experience.
 SAT vocabulary study will be included.

-AP® ENGLISH LANGUAGE & COMPOSITION/ AP® US HISTORY SEMINAR

-Semesters: 2 Credits: 4 Grade Level: 11 Prerequisite: English 10 Weight: 5.0 DOE# 1056/1562 Course Description:
+Penn# 0327/1161 AP® ENGLISH LANGUAGE & COMPOSITION/ AP® US HISTORY SEMINAR Semesters: 2 Credits: 4 Grade Level: 11 Prerequisite: English 10 Weight: 5.0 DOE# 1056/1562 Course Description:

 Enrollment in AP® Language/AP® U.S. History Seminar signals a decision to begin studying language and history at the college level.
-Students will receive 2 Credits in AP® Lang & 2 Credits in AP® US History.
-Advanced Placement® courses are modeled after college freshman designed courses and are for motivated students who have the desire and determination to gain Advanced Placement® credit while still in High School.
+Students will receive 2 Credits in AP® Lang & 2 Credits in AP® US Advanced Placement® History. courses are modeled after college freshman courses and are designed for motivated students who have the desire and determination to gain Advanced Placement® credit while still in High School.
 This seminar will integrate literature with history and will encompass history and literature from the Age of Exploration to present-day America.
-In addition, the course will emphasize collaborative learning. providing students with the opportunity to further develop both their practical, problem-solving skills and their analytical skills.
+In addition. the course will emphasize collaborative learning, providina students with the opportunity to further develop both their practical, problem-solving skills and their analytical skills.
 Finally, students will redefine their ability to respond to non-fiction texts with fluency, clarity, and accuracy.
-Students who enroll in this course must possess strong writing thinking and critical skills as demonstrated by their work in previous English and Social Studies classes.
+Students who enroll in this course must possess strong writing and critical thinking skills as demonstrated by their work in previous English and Social Studies classes.

-AP® ENGLISH LANGUAGE & COMPOSITION Semesters: 2 Credits: 2 Grade Level: 11 Prerequisites: English 10 Weight: 5.0 DOE# 1056 Course Description:
+AP® ENGLISH LANGUAGE & COMPOSITION

+Semesters: 2 Credits: 2 Grade Level: 11 Prerequisites: English 10 Weight: 5.0 DOE# 1056 Course Description:

-Advanced Placement® Language and Composition is modeled after a college freshman composition course designed for motivated iuniors who are committed to the study of writing and who have the determination to gain college credit or Advanced Placement® in English while still in high school.
+Advanced Placement® Language and Composition is modeled after a college freshman composition course designed for motivated juniors who are committed to the study of writing and who have the determination to gain college credit or Advanced Placement® in English while still in high school.
 Study is centered on the analysis and creation of non-fiction essays.
 The purpose of the course is to develop the student's ability to compose essays which demonstrate fluency, clarity, and accuracy.
-Students will read and analyze significant works of American literature, predominantly nonfiction, from the pre-colonial era through the present time. emphasizing major writers and their works in relation to historical and literary periods, themes, and literary terms.
+Students will read and analyze significant works of American literature. predominantly nonfiction, from the pre-colonial era through the present time, emphasizing major writers and their works in relation to historical and literary periods, themes, and literary terms.
 Students who enroll in this course must possess strong writing and critical thinking skills as demonstrated by their work in previous English classes.
 All students enrolled in this course will take the AP® Language and Composition exam in the spring.